Vesa Toskala: Calgary Flames

 The Ducks then traded Toskala to the Calgary Flames for backup Curtis McElhinney right before the NHL trade deadline on March 3, 2010, having never appeared in net for the Ducks in his short stint.
 He was reunited with his former Sharks teammate Miikka Kiprusoff in Calgary.
 On March 7, in his first game as a Flame, Toskala stopped 27 shots en route to a 5–2 victory.
 In his second game, he backstopped the Flames to a 3–2 victory over the Colorado Avalanche.
-On June 6, 2010, it was revealed by Flames general manager Darryl Sutter, that Toskala would not return with the Flames for the 2010–11 season.
+On June 6, 2010, Flames general manager Darryl Sutter said Toskala would not return with the Flames for the 2010–11 season.

 AIK IF

 On November 1, 2010, due to AIK IF of the Elitserien (SEL) suffering from injuries, Toskala signed a one-month contract with the club.
 Playing in two games, he posted a .898 save percentage and 3.07 goals against average.

 Ilves and retirement

 In June 2011, Toskala signed a contract to return to his hometown team Ilves for the 2011–12 season.
 With a decline in form and lingering injury at season's end, Toskala retired from hockey on October 2, 2012.